Trump signs $1.3 trillion spending bill, despite earlier threat to veto

 "It's not right and it's very bad for our country," he said.

-But he said that military spending was very important, and that for that reason he had decided to sign the bill.
+But he said that military spending was very important, and that concern overrode his thoughts about vetoing the legislation.

 “Therefore, as a matter of national security, I've signed this omnibus budget bill.
 There are a lot of things I’m unhappy about in this bill…But I say to Congress, I will never sign another bill like this again.
 I'm not going to do it again,” he said.